axibase/atsd-use-cases/tutorials/workshop/sonar.md

 - [ESLint](https://eslint.org/) is a tool for identifying and reporting on patterns found in ECMAScript/JavaScript code.

-## Continious Code Inspection
+## Continuous Inspection

 The major benefit of static code analysis is they can find the bug early in the development cycle, which means less cost to fix them.
 All these advantages of static code analyzer can be best utilized only if they are part of the build process.

-The integration code analysis into your CI process calls `continuous code inspection`.
+The integration code analysis into your CI process calls `continuous inspection`.

 ## Sonarqube